-*The second you’re done the third set of bench, grab a db and start kickbacks.
+*The second you’re done the third set of benches, grab a dumbbell and start kickbacks.
 Kickbacks get no rest between arms, but a 30 second rest between sets.

-If you’re stunned at the fact that a guy with a 500lb bench seems to have trained his arms strictly for the pump with a bundle of supersets that look to be crazier than a sack of rabid weasels, so am I, but before you run off half cocked, it’s important you read the exercise descriptions.
-Old heads like myself will remember doing skullscrushers and presses or pullover and press, but the new jacks definitely will not have any experience with this kind of thing.
+If you’re stunned at the fact that a guy with a 500lb bench seems to have trained his arms strictly for the pump with a bundle of supersets that look to be crazier than a sack of rabid weasels, so am I, but before you run off halfcocked, it’s important you read the exercise descriptions.
+Old heads like myself will remember doing skulls crushers and presses or pullover and press, but the new jacks will not have any experience with this kind of thing.
 Therefore, read the following descriptions, and you’ll note that literally every other John McWilliams program reprint (including the one on Deszo Ban) is completely incorrect.

 Bodybuilder, magazine editor, photographer, and trainer Gene Mozee, who also rocked 20″ arms and a 2 second paused bench press at 220 in the 1950s.

 And if that isn’t enough arm action for you, the guys at Mozee’s Pasadena Gym who packed the most meat on their arms in six weeks also added concentration curls to the beginning of that bitch, because screw overtraining.
 Start with a set of ten, then a set of eight with a heavier db, then and even heavier six, and then drop the weight and bust out a set of 15.
 The example Gene gave was “40 pounds for 10 reps, 45 pounds for eight reps, 50 pounds for six reps and 30 pounds for 15 reps” (Mozee).
 After that, you start the above program.